More than half of all those helped by speech and language therapists are children.

 - Voluntary and charitable organisations

 Some speech and language therapists work as private practitioners.
-Vacancies are advertised by recruitment agencies, in national newspapers, and in relevant professional publications including the RCSLT (Royal College of Speech and Language Therapists) vacancy supplement and Health Service Journal.
+Vacancies are advertised by recruitment agencies, in national newspapers, and on relevant websites including the Royal College of Speech and Language Therapists (RCSLT) website, which has a jobs board.

 A degree accredited by the Health and Care Professions Council (HCPC) is required.
 This can either be an undergraduate or postgraduate degree.
 Competition for postgraduate places is strong, so relevant work experience can be helpful.
 Undergraduate degrees usually take three to four years full time and postgraduate programmes usually take two years.
 Alternatively, you could undertake a degree apprenticeship in speech and language therapy.